 The boogeyman hiding underneath the bed.
 Getting a failing grade on an important test.
 Accidentally sleeping through your alarm and being late to work.
 Regardless of what age we are, we all experience a very important universal emotion: fear.
 Fear is vital to the human experience as it is often a survival tool that helps us cautiously approach situations and avoid them in the event that they could cause physical or emotional harm.
-But what is fear when is it problematic, and what can we do about it?
+But what is fear, when is it more harmful than helpful, and what can we do about it?

 We have two types of fears.
 They are:

 The natural ones are the ones that we are born with.
 If you end up going toe-to-toe with a massive lion that could potentially injure you, that's a natural fear.
 Then, there are the conditioned fears, which are formed when something negative happens in the past and we become fearful of it happening again.
 Why does this happen?
-Well, it's an irrational response to something because our brain kind of deludes us into thinking that similar circumstances will lead to the same outcome.
+Well, it's an irrational response to something because our brain causes us to think that similar circumstances will lead to the same outcome.

 For example, let's imagine that you were bitten by a dog as a child.
 Even if the happiest, fluffiest dog comes over and says hello with no intent to bite you, you may still react negatively out of fear.
 Because of one bad experience, you may come to the point where you avoid dogs entirely.
 If that is the case, you may still be experiencing that underlying fear.

 We are typically conditioned to fear the things that we are told are negative.
 Whether those things are people, places, or objects, we have these beliefs and fears ingrained in us over time.
-We may not be afraid of the different beliefs of others, but because you may have been raised to believe someone or something is dangerous, you're going to fear it even if you've never interacted with those things.
+We may not be afraid of the different beliefs of others, but because you may have been raised to believe someone or something is dangerous, you may still fear it even if you've never interacted with those things.

-Did you know though that if you wanted to reverse a fear, you would just have to face it?
-You've probably heard of the adage that facing your fears will help you overcome them and you may think that it's nonsensical but here is the thing: it's true.
+Did you know that if you wanted to reverse a fear, you often must face it?
+You've probably heard of the adage that facing your fears will help you overcome them, and you may think that it's nonsensical but here is the thing: it's true.

 Think of everything that you fear in life.
 Maybe it's bugs, snakes, or even something as mundane as talking on the phone.
 Let's say you're thrown into a situation where you have to face one of these fears.
 Say you get a new job, but it involves talking on the phone.
-You may experience fear for having to do this initially, but then, over time, you will start to realize that the situation doesn't pose any risk.
+You may experience fear while having to do this initially, but then, over time, you may start to realize that the situation doesn't pose any risk.
 You instead encounter positive experiences each time.
 This can reduce the fear response, which is how you overcome fears and treat phobias.
-It's also why some adrenaline junkies do all of those insane things.
-It's because they're so used to one type of danger after doing it once that they have to do something bigger and scarier to make sure that they can get that adrenaline going.

 There are fears and then there are phobias.
-A phobia is an extreme fear reaction that is not based in reality.
-For example, some people may fear to leave the house or may fear large buildings.
-In these situations, the risk of anything happening to you is extremely unlikely but the overwhelming fear takes over.
-Many phobias are irrational or are rational but blown out of proportion.
+A phobia is an extreme fear reaction that is not based on reality.
+For example, some people may fear leaving their homes or may fear large buildings.
+In these situations, the risk of anything happening to you is extremely unlikely but the overwhelming fear response still takes over.
+Many phobias are irrational, but they can alsobe rational but blown out of proportion.

 There are two techniques associated with treating phobias and fears:

 Then, there is flooding.
-Aptly named, flooding involves completely immersing the person in situations where the fear is completely present.
+Aptly named, flooding involves completely immersing the person in situations where the feared thing is present.
 However, this method may not be right for everyone.
-That's because it can be overwhelming and it should only be done with a mental health professional since it can be super traumatic in many cases.
+It can be overwhelming and should only be done with a mental health professional’s guidance.
 That said, it has a high rate of success and may be the right choice for you if carried out properly.

-While facing some cases of fear should be a medically supervised experience, there are things that you can do at home if you have a mild fear toward something.
-Here are some helpful tips that will allow you to successfully face and minimize your fears!
+While facing some fears should be a medically supervised experience, there are things that you can do at home if you have a mild fear of something.
+Here are some helpful tips that may allow you to successfully face and minimize your fears!

-When fear becomes ahabit, we often forget why we began to fear something in the first place.
+Locate The Root Of Your Fear: When fear becomes ahabit, we often forget why we began to fear something in the first place.
 Where does your fear come from?
 What was the first situation that led to the cycle of fear in your life?
 Understanding the root of our fear gives us further insight into our reasoning and helps us identify some of the ways that we can begin to face and disarm these fear responses.

-If you're facing your fear on your own, flooding is not a recommended method to use.
-You can, however, start to face your fears by incorporating these fears into your daily life.
+Challenge Yourself In Small Ways: If you're facing your fear on your own, flooding is not a recommended method to use.
+You can, however, start to face your fearsby incorporating them into your daily life.
 Each day or each week, you can start to chip away at the fear by taking small steps that force you to face it.
-Measure your progress as you go and you'll be surprised by how much you can achieve!
+Measure your progress as you go, and you'll be surprised by how much you can achieve!

-If there's one thing that helps us deal with fear, it's learning how to relax.
+Learn Relaxation Techniques: If there's one thing that can help us cope with fear, it's learning how to relax.
 Take some time out of your day to learn valuable techniques such as meditation, deep breathing, or distraction exercises that you can use when fear begins to become overwhelming.